KonaArctic/Parallel-Proxy-Over-HTTPS/Readme.md

 Parallel Proxy Over HTTPS
 =========================
 Some internet service providers and firewalls throttles connections, but for some reason only each TCP connection independently.
-Therefore we can workaround this by using a tunnelling proxy that create hundreds of real TCP connections per tunnelled connection ...
+Therefore we can workaround this by using a tunnelling proxy that create hundreds of real TCP connections for each tunnelled connection ...

 Usage
 -----